DCR-Studio/HyperLightBCL/README.md

 npm install
 ```

-Operates in **debug mode**:
+Run in **debug mode**:

 ```bash
 npm run tauri dev
 ```

-We warmly welcome **every community developer's contribution to this project! **
+We warmly welcome **every community developer to contribute to this project!**

-### Committing repository source code (see also [Contribution Guidelines[↗]](https://github.com/DCR-Studio/HyperLightBCL/blob/main/docs/CONTRIBUTING.md)):
+### Submitting source code to the repository (see also [Contribution Guide[↗]](https://github.com/DCR-Studio/HyperLightBCL/blob/main/docs/CONTRIBUTING.md)):

-**Log in to your personal Github account, fork the repository, use git to clone the address of the repository you're forking to, commit the source code via git commit, and then request a merge Pull requests.**
+**Log in with your personal GitHub account, fork this repository, clone your fork using git, make changes, commit the source code with git commit, then create a Pull Request to submit your changes.**

 ---

-## 🌟 Acknowledgement of personnel:
+## 🌟 Acknowledgements:
-**Thanks to the following people who contributed to the project:**
+**Thanks to the following people who have contributed to the project:**

 [![Contributors](https://contrib.rocks/image?repo=DCR-Studio/HyperLightBCL)](https://github.com/DCR-Studio/HyperLightBCL/graphs/contributors)

 ---

-## Contributions and Feedback:
+## Contribution & Feedback:

-If you find any problems or have suggestions for improvement, please feel free to submit your feedback via the Issues page in the repository.
-We appreciate your contributions and will continue to improve the code and functionality!
+If you encounter any problems or have suggestions for improvement while using the project, please submit feedback via the repository's Issues page.
+We greatly appreciate your contributions and will continue to improve the code and features.

 ---

 ## 📜 License

-We sincerely hope that the community developers can contribute part of the code for us, therefore, we choose **completely open source source code**.
+We sincerely hope community developers will contribute code to us, therefore we have chosen to make the source code fully open source.

-**HyperLightBCL** comply with **[GNU General Public License v3.0[↗]](https://github.com/DCR-Studio/HyperLightBCL/blob/main/LICENSE) Open Source License**,This agreement is mutually **contagious**.
+**HyperLightBCL** is licensed under the **[GNU General Public License v3.0[↗]](https://github.com/DCR-Studio/HyperLightBCL/blob/main/LICENSE)**, which is a reciprocal (copyleft) license.

 ---

-### Additional Terms (under Article 7 of the GNU General Public License v3.0 Open Source License)
+### Additional Terms (according to Section 7 of the GNU General Public License v3.0)

-1. When you distribute a modified version of the program, **you must modify the name or version number**of the program in a reasonable manner to indicate that it differs from the original version.
-(Based on [**GNU General Public License v3.0, 7(c)[↗]**](https://github.com/DCR-Studio/HyperLightBCL/blob/main/LICENSE#L372-L374))
+1. When you distribute a modified version of this program, you must reasonably modify the program's name or version number to indicate that it is different from the original.
+(According to [**GNU General Public License v3.0, 7(c)[↗]**](https://github.com/DCR-Studio/HyperLightBCL/blob/main/LICENSE))
-   - Modified versions **Must not include the original program name "Bad Craft Launcher" "HyperLightBCL" or its abbreviation "BCL" in the name. ", nor may it use a name that is similar to the official name and may lead to confusion**.
+   - Modified versions **must not include the original program names “Bad Craft Launcher”, “HyperLightBCL” or its abbreviation “BCL” in their names, nor use names similar to the official names that may cause confusion.**
-   - All modifications **must be clearly marked as "unofficial modifications"** on the program launch page or in the main interface.
+   - All modified versions **must clearly mark themselves as “Unofficial Modified Version” on the program startup page or main interface.**
-   - All modifications **must clearly state in their repository, README, program, etc. that they are based on the "Bad Craft Launcher" or "HyperLightBCL" modifications**.
+   - All modified versions **must clearly state in their repository, README, program, etc. that they are modified based on “Bad Craft Launcher” or “HyperLightBCL”.**

-2. You **may not remove the copyright notice** displayed by the program.(Based on [**GNU General Public License v3.0, 7(b)[↗]**](https://github.com/DCR-Studio/HyperLightBCL/blob/main/LICENSE#L368-L370))
+2. You **must not remove the copyright notices displayed by the program.** (According to [**GNU General Public License v3.0, 7(b)[↗]**](https://github.com/DCR-Studio/HyperLightBCL/blob/main/LICENSE#L368-L370))

 **Copyright ©2024-2025 DCR Studio and contributors.
 All rights reserved**